nicolasboisseau/lumos/readme-dev.md

 ### Code linting

-The codebase tries to follow the convensions of the **PEP8** Python style.
+The codebase tries to follow the conventions of the **PEP8** Python style.

 During development, the [`autopep8`](https://pypi.org/project/autopep8/) package can be used inside of VSCode to auto-format the currently open file (with a key-binding to make it convenient).

-Regular stricter checks can also be made using [`pylint`](https://pypi.org/project/pylint/) to check the codebase for errors, recommended refactorings, as well as broken conventions.
+Regular stricter checks can also be made using [`pylint`](https://pypi.org/project/pylint/) to check the codebase for errors, recommended refactoring, as well as broken conventions.

 ### Generating the HTML documentation